pandas-dev/pandas/doc/source/io.rst

   Specifies whether or not whitespace (e.g. ``' '`` or ``'\t'``) will be used as the delimiter.
 Equivalent to setting ``sep='\+s'``.
   If this option is set to True, nothing should be passed in for the ``delimiter`` parameter.

-This parameter is currently supported for the C parser only.
+  .. versionadded:: 0.18.1 support for the Python parser.

 Column and Index Locations and Names
 ++++++++++++++++++++++++++++++++++++